amelie-girard7/Timetravel/docs/results_flan-t5.md

 # Introduction

 The main objective of this experiment is to assess the efficacy of the flan-t5-base model.
 This assessment is initiated by utilizing well-established evaluation metrics such as BLEU and ROUGE, and then incorporates metrics that are more sensitive to context, such as BERT and BART.
-The data for this evaluation consists of stories that have undergone modifications to include a counterfactual scenario.
-The goal is to determine the model's proficiency in altering the story's conclusion to mirror the introduced counterfactual element.
+The data for this evaluation consists of stories that have undergone modifications of the ending (edited_ending ) based a counterfactual scenario.
+The goal is to determine the model's proficiency in altering the story's ending to mirror the introduced counterfactual.
+We are in the context of supervised learning.
 The dataset structure is as follows:

 - **Premise**: The story's initial context (e.g., "Andrea wanted a picture of her jumping.").
 - **Initial**: The event that precedes the counterfactual change (e.g., "She set the camera up.").